lightchain/Land-Registery-And-Deeding/README.md

 The survey equipment should perform at least as accurate as government requirement in the local region.
 For the initial demo project, equipment will be rented locally.

-On the longer term we aim to facilitate easy access to cheap survey hardware in the form of smartphone accessory.
+On the longer term we aim to facilitate easy access to cheap survey hardware in the form of a smartphone accessory.

 The make and model of equipment used as well as accuracy assessment data should be recorded for each survey point.
 The urban canyons may influence the accuracy, for instance if the survey marker is in between tall trees or buildings.
 Hence, when conducting the pilot we will try to find an area with mainly low buildings.

-This technology is improving rapidly with new PPP global augmentation services and low cost RTK products being released from various vendors frequently.
+This technology is improving rapidly with new PPP global augmentation services and low cost RTK products are being released frequently, from various vendors.

 Another approach to mapping could be accurately georectified aerial images.
 Here are two relatively cheap and simple means that enables high resolution aerial photography.